Settings & Configuration

 General Information is where you will enter the details of your business.
 Click on it now to bring up the related Configuration page.

-The ‘Trip Prefix’ field allows you to set a prefix to the trip or dispatch number that will be used once you are actually dispatching shipments.
-You can call it “Trip” or “Load” or “Dispatch” or even leave it blank and just use the number without a prefix.
+The ‘Trip Prefix’ field allows you to set a prefix to the trip or dispatch number used once dispatching shipments.
+You can call it “Trip” or “Load” or “Dispatch” or even leave it blank and use the number without a prefix.

 Branch Details — General